-Senate Bill ("SB") 100 (2018) requires that 60 percent of retail electricity sales be derived from renewable resources by 2030, with the goal of transitioning to 100 percent carbon-free delivered energy by 2045.
+Senate Bill ("SB") 100 (2018) requires that 60 percent of retail electricity sales be derived from renewable resources by 2030, with the goal of transitioning to 100 percent carbonfree delivered energy by 2045.
 To date, Pasadena Water and Power ("PWP") has consistently exceeded the Renewable Portfolio Standard ("RPS") and carbon reduction targets, focusing on resources that are best suited to meet Pasadena's energy needs.

-The Calpine Geysers Geothermal Facility ("Calpine Geysers Project") is an existing development located in Sonoma, California with an installed capacity of 725 MW of MEETING OF 01/23/2023 AGENDA ITEM NO. \\\\1 13 Calpine Geysers January 23, 2023 Page 2 of 6 geothermal generation.
+The Calpine Geysers Geothermal Facility ("Calpine Geysers Project") is an existing development located in Sonoma, California with an installed capacity of 725 MW of geothermal generation.
 The Calpine Geysers Project has been operating continuously since it started operations in May 1980.

+MEETING OF 01/23/2023

+Calpine Geysers January 23, 2023 Page 2 of 6

 Through an agreement with SCPPA, a Joint Powers Authority and governmental entity comprised of eleven municipal utilities (including PWP) and one irrigation district, Pasadena would receive up to 10 MW of the capacity generated by the Calpine Geysers Project beginning on January 1, 2025, increasing to 35 MW beginning January 1, 2027.

 In addition to augmenting PWP's RPS portfolio to help achieve state and local targets, the Calpine Geysers Project will also support reliability by providing approximately 8.9 MW of Resource Adequacy ("RA") in years 2025 and 2026, increasing to 31.2 MW from 2027 through 2034.
 This RA will partially offset the 108 MW capacity that will be eliminated with the termination of Pasadena's interest in the Intermountain Power Project ("IPP") in June 2027.

 The proposed contract will help meet future RPS requirements in alignment with the City of Pasadena's ("City") RPS Procurement Plan and RPS Enforcement Program (collectively, "Pasadena RPS Policy"), which was approved by the City Council on December 10, 2018.

 BACKGROUND:

-Figure 1: Pasadena's Projected RPS Procurement Need by Calendar Year The Calpine Geysers Project will provide PWP with approximately 8.9 MW of RA for the first two years from January 1, 2025 through 2026, increasing to 31.15 MW of RA from January 1, 2027 through the end of the contract in 2034.
-This will fulfil 32 percent of the RA deficit in 2025, increasing to 44 percent beginning in 2027.
-Figure 2 depicts Pasadena's RA position through 2046.
+In 2018, the City Council approved the Power Integrated Resource Plan ("IRP"), which includes a commitment to remove carbon resources from PWP's energy resource portfolio.
+A key component of the IRP is the termination of PWP's 108 MW interest in the IPP, effective June 2027.
+In addition, other energy resource contracts representing at least 40 MW are set to expire by the end of 2030, making it imperative to secure replacement renewable capacity.

+California has set aggressive RPS and greenhouse gas emission reduction goals.
+SB 350 (2015) requires that 65 percent of all renewable energy contracts be long-term (at least 10 years in duration) and represent a diverse set of resources and resource types.
+Additionally, SB 100 (2018) requires that 60 percent of retail sales be served by renewable resources by 2030, with a goal of 100 percent carbon-free delivered energy by 2045.
+To replace the capacity represented by IPP and other expiring contracts, PWP plans to procure a mix of short and long-term renewable energy products that support reliability, meet future state compliance requirements, and limit potential exposure to long-term stranded investments.

+Calpine Geysers Project Selection Process

+On January 23, 2022, SCPPA issued a Request for Proposals ("RFP") through its website for Renewable Energy Resources and Energy Storage Solutions and continued to accept responses through December 31, 2022.
+As part of an evaluation process which included participation by PWP stakeholders, over 20 proposals were considered based on criteria defined on the RFP that focuses on resource type and location, electricity reliability, contract duration, and comparability with existing member contracts.

-Calpine Geysers January 23, 2023 Page 5 of 6
+Calpine Geysers January 23, 2023 Page 3 of 6